Pyroxenium/Basalt/docs/objects/Animation.md

-With animations you can create a beautiful experience for users while interacting with objects.<br>
+With animations, you can create a beautiful experience for users while interacting with objects.<br>
 For now the animation class is very basic, i will expand it in the future, but i have to say already now you can do almost everything you can imagine!

 Right now animation is a class which makes use of the timer event<br>